odidev/arm-software-developers-ads/content/learning-paths/server-and-cloud/redis/_index.md

 ---
-title: Deploy Redis server on Arm
+title: Deploying Redis on Arm

-description: Deploy Redis in single node and multi-node through Docker and EC2 instance
+description: Deploy Redis in single node and multi-node configuration

 minutes_to_complete: 60

 who_is_this_for: Developers new to Redis

 learning_objectives:
-    - Deploy single node and multi-node of Redis through Docker and EC2 instance
-    - Automate Redis server creation using Terraform and Ansible
+    - Installing Redis manually on a single node
+    - Installing Redis with docker container on a single node
+    - Installing Redis in a multi-node configuration (sharding)

 prerequisites:
     - An Amazon Web Services (AWS) account